whitemike889/app-gradle-plugin/USER_GUIDE.md

 ##### Deploy
 The `deploy` configuration has the following parameters :
-Deploy has some Flexible environment only parameters that are not listed here and will just be ignored.
+Deploy has some extra parameters for app.yaml based projects that are not listed here and will just be ignored.

 | Parameter             | Description |
 | --------------------- | ----------- |